All programs at the Gleason Road Transfer Station are now open, except for Hazardous Waste.

 Effective immediately, the Regional Transfer Station at 14 Gleason Road will only accept the essential materials for disposal when absolutely necessary.
 This includes ONLY trash, recycling and food scraps.

 Consistent with the Governor’s Executive Order 01-20, the following materials will not be accepted:

 -Hazardous Waste (including, but not limited to: paint, batteries, mercury-containing bulbs/devices, motor oil and other auto fluids, pesticides, chemicals, etc.)

 -Scrap Metal, Electronics, Freon-containing appliances, Tires, Books, Clothing & Shoes and other donations

 -Other materials up to the attendant’s discretion

-This is a temporary restriction lasting at least until April 15, per Executive Order 01-20.
-Regular operating hours are in effect.
+This is a temporary restriction lasting until further notice per Executive Order 01-20.
+Regular operating hours are in effect (see below)

 DO NOT ENTER if you have COVID-19 symptoms or possible exposure

 MAINTAIN SOCIAL DISTANCE– at least 6’ from other people